EN | 华语 | BH

 • Loss of vision from the compression of the optic nerve (rare but serious complication)

-What causes Thyroid Eye Disease?
+What Causes Thyroid Eye Disease?

 Thyroid eye disease is part of an autoimmune disease that affects the tissues surrounding the eye.
 The body produces antibodies that attack its own tissues, specifically the fat around the eyes and the eye muscles.
 It can precede, coincide or follow the diagnosis of thyroid dysfunction of the rest of the body.
 It is known to be about 2.5-6x more common in women, however it is usually more severe when it occurs in a male.

-Treatment of Thyroid Eye Disease
+Treatment Of Thyroid Eye Disease

 The treatment depends on the severity and activity of the condition.
 The condition typically goes through a cycle of active phase followed by a quiescent phase which can span over 18 to 24 months from the time of the diagnosis.